microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 - The subscription to the application is close to expiring

-### When should a different control be used?
+#### When should a different control be used?

-There are some scenarios where a Content Dialog, Flyout, or Teaching Tip may be more appropriate to use.
+There are some scenarios where a ContentDialog, Flyout, or TeachingTip may be more appropriate to use.

-- For scenarios where a persistent notification is not needed, i.e. displaying information in context of a specific UI element, a [Flyout](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/flyouts) is a better option.
+- For scenarios where a persistent notification is not needed, e.g. displaying information in context of a specific UI element, a [Flyout](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/flyouts) is a better option.
-- For scenarios where the application is confirming a user action, showing information the user ***must*** read, use a [Content Dialog](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/dialogs).
+- For scenarios where the application is confirming a user action, showing information the user ***must*** read, use a [ContentDialog](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/dialogs).
-  - Additionally, if a status change to the app is so severe that it needs to block all further ability for the user to interact with the app, use a Content Dialog.
+  - Additionally, if a status change to the app is so severe that it needs to block all further ability for the user to interact with the app, use a ContentDialog.
-- For scenarios where a notification is a transient teaching moment, a [Teaching Tip](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/teaching-tip) is a better option.
+- For scenarios where a notification is a transient teaching moment, a [TeachingTip](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/teaching-tip) is a better option.

 For more info about choosing the right notification control, see the [Dialogs and Flyouts](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/) article.

 # Examples

-An information bar can have several configurations, here are some notable ones.
+An info bar can have several configurations, here are some notable ones.

-When an InfoBar is conveying information of a common severity, like displaying an error or warning, it can be set to have one of many severity levels to use consistent Fluent styling for it's identifiers.
+When an InfoBar is conveying information of a common severity, like displaying an error or warning, it can be set to have one of many severity levels to use consistent [Fluent](https://docs.microsoft.com/en-us/windows/apps/fluent-design-system) styling for it's identifiers.
 ![A mockup of an InfoBar in a Warning state with a close button and a message](images/Warning_NoButton.png)

-If a call to action is needed, an information bar can have customizable action or hyperlink buttons.
+If a call to action is needed, an info bar can have customizable action or hyperlink buttons.
 ![A mockup of an InfoBar](images/Default_MessageHyperlink.png)

-The information bar can also be customized with its optional properties and with XAML Content to include extra buttons and other UI elements.
+The info bar can also be customized with its optional properties and with XAML Content to include extra buttons and other UI elements.
 ![A mockup of an InfoBar with custom status color and content](images/Custom_IconColor.png)

 ## Create an InfoBar

 The XAML below describes an inline InfoBar with the default styling for an error  notification.
-An information bar can be created anywhere in the element tree or code behind.
+An info bar can be created anywhere in the element tree or code behind.
 In this example the InfoBar expands to fill the width of the StackPanel layout control it resides in.

 By default, the InfoBar will not be visible.
 Set the IsOpen property to true in the XAML or code behind to display the information.